deepset-ai/haystack-home/content/overview/intro.md

 ## Who is Haystack For?

-Haystack is for builders of all kinds—whether you’re prototyping your first Gen AI app or deploying sophisticated systems at scale.
+Haystack is for builders of all kinds—whether you’re prototyping your first AI application or deploying sophisticated systems at scale.
 If you know a bit of Python, you’re ready to start.

-You can build directly in Python, visually with [deepset Studio](https://www.deepset.ai/deepset-studio), or scale up with enterprise-grade infrastructure on the [deepset AI Platform](https://www.deepset.ai/products-and-services/deepset-ai-platform).
+You can build directly in Python or scale up with enterprise-grade infrastructure on the [Haystack Enterprise Platform](https://www.deepset.ai/products-and-services/deepset-ai-platform).
 Whatever your level or need, Haystack gives you the power to build, experiment, and launch faster.

 ## Why Developers Love Haystack